aclank/audionook/README.md

 Set the container name (your/container_name)

-Select file (audionook_dev.tar was generated in step 1)
+Select file (audionook_dev.tar was generated in the ./docker folder from the make command)

 Build the image (sometimes I have to build the prod image twice because it'll fail with: Unexpected token < blabla)